Reference Grounded Skill Discovery: Understanding the challenges of expanding with METRA

 To explore this, we conduct experiments with a METRA-based variant of \methodabbr.
 Similar to DIAYN, we first ground the latent space with reference motions while respecting the two conditions that METRA enforces.
 First, each motion should align with a unique directional vector $z$, which can be satisfied using the original contrastive loss.
 Second, the latent space should capture the notion of \textit{temporal distance}: $\forall x,y \in S_{adj}, \|\phi(x) - \phi(y)\| \leq 1$.
 To enforce this, we add a loss term that drives $\|\phi(x) - \phi(y)\|$ toward its maximum value of $1$ for adjacent state pairs.
 The resulting latent space, shown in Fig.~\ref{fig_metra_latent}, places each motion along a distinct line.

 However, this formulation exposes a critical issue when dealing with \textbf{repetitive motions}.
 Consider walking: the agent begins at some pose, takes a step, and eventually returns to a pose nearly identical to the starting one.
 Because all observations are computed in the local frame, the initial state $s_0$ and final state $s_T$ become identical.
 In this case, the METRA reward $(\phi(s_T)-\phi(s_0))^\top z$ collapses to zero.
 As a result, repetitive behaviors cannot be framed as reward maximization under METRA, and more broadly, WDM-based approaches defined in a local coordinate system are not straightforward to capture repetitive dynamics.
+This observation is consistent with the concurrent findings \citep{parkperiodic}.

 One might suspect that this problem could be bypassed by augmenting the state with additional variables, such as a time variable or global coordinates.
 However, this does not resolve the issue.
 In practice, it causes the latent space to be dominated by these added dimensions, leading the policy to focus on them rather than discovering meaningful behaviors.
 For brevity, we defer a more detailed discussion to Appendix~\ref{app_why_metra_fail}.
 To properly represent a substantial portion repetitive motions in dataset, we choose DIAYN as our backbone.